lingduoduo/CheatSheet/DE Golden Path/DE Golden Path - Part 2.md

 **Testing your pipeline**

 Your pipeline now runs, but the feedback loop in case of mistakes in your code is still quite long.
 You can create a test for our pipeline and get feedback in just seconds.
-You can find a test for the pipeline created above by clicking [this link](https://ghe.spotify.net/scala/goldenpath-example/blob/master/goldenpath-example/src/test/scala/com/spotify/data/example/TopArtistsJobTest.scala).
-You can also find documentation about Scio’s test api [in the wiki](https://spotify.github.io/scio/Scio-Unit-Tests).
+You can find a test for the pipeline created above by clicking [this link].
+You can also find documentation about Scio’s test api [in the wiki].

 To run the test, you can run the following commands.
 You can skip the first two lines if you already ran them and are still in the sbt shell.